sreee2001/docusaurus_dotnet_overview/dotnet_overview/docs/Topics/06_PerformanceAndScalability/29_MemoryManagement.md

+---
+slug: memory_management
+title: Memory Management
+tags: [dotnet, performance, optimization, memory, management]
+---

-## 29. Memory Management
+# Memory Management

-### Short Introduction and Official Definition
+## Short Introduction

 Memory management in .NET Core involves understanding and optimizing how the runtime allocates, tracks, and frees memory.
 This includes managing the Large Object Heap (LOH), configuring Garbage Collector modes, and implementing patterns that minimize memory pressure and improve application performance.

+## Official Definition:

-**Official Definition**: Memory management in .NET is the automatic process by which the runtime allocates memory for objects, tracks their usage, and reclaims memory when objects are no longer needed, primarily through the Garbage Collector (GC).
+Memory management in .NET is the automatic process by which the runtime allocates memory for objects, tracks their usage, and reclaims memory when objects are no longer needed, primarily through the Garbage Collector (GC).

-### Setup/Usage
+## Setup/Usage

-**GC Configuration in Program.cs:**
+### GC Configuration in Program.cs:

 ```csharp
 // Configure GC settings